yughias/Z80-Emulator/README.md

 # Z80-Emulator

-This is a simple Z80 emulator written purely in C that passes the following tests:
+This is a simple Z80 emulator written purely in C that passes all the [Z80 Json Tests](https://github.com/SingleStepTests/z80).
+The behaviour of the secret flag X/Y, Q and WZ is correctly emulated.
-- prelim.com
-- zexdoc.cim
-- zexall.com

 To create an instance of your z80, just do the following: